modernweb-dev/rocket/site/pages/10--docs/20--basics/70--navigation.rocket.md

    - The menu order and file system order will no longer match
    - But no numbers in folder / filenames

-3. Instantiate a new PageTree and providing your own `modelComparatorFn`
+3. Instantiate a new PageTree and provide your own `modelComparatorFn`

    ```js
    function modelComparatorFn(a, b) {